elunna/hackem/hackem_changelog.md

 - [x] The "shower of missiles" monster attack is not completely negated by magic resistance.
 - [x] See Invisible is now just temporary from potions, eating stalkers, and fountains (Evil)
 - [x] Telepathy from floating eyes is now temporary.
+- [x] Extrinsic resistances protect items from elemental damage.
+For example, wearing a ring of fire resistance will protect your scrolls and potions from fire damage.

+- [x] Implemented "Afraid" status;
+    - The player can sometimes become too afraid to control their actions.
+    - similar to the effects of being stunned or confused.
+    - Caused by dragon roars and some monster attacks.
+    -
+- [x] Add "Stable" property
+    - Protects you(or monsters) from clobber and hurtle attacks.
+- [x] Added Sonic Resistance property (from Splice)
+    - Protects you(or monsters) from sonic attacks.
+    - protects you from dragon roars
+- [x] Added Psychic Resistance property (from Splice)
+    - Protects you from forgetting skills, spells, and other things from potions and scrolls of amnesia, as well as mind flayer and zombie attacks.
+    - Protects you from an illithids psionic wave and tentacle attacks.
+    - Protects from most fear attacks, including dragon roars.

+- [x] Added LarvaCarrier property - some monsters can infect you with eggs!

 ### Upgrading/Tinker
 - [x] Upgrading mechanic (via potions of gain level from Slash'EM)